jmonlong/manu-vggafannot/analysis/visualization/README.md

-## sequenceTubeMap
+## Sequence Tube Map

-We use a branch of the sequenceTubeMap repository which contains a few tweaks useful in our case.
+We use a branch of the Sequence Tube Map repository which contains a few tweaks useful in our case.
 In particular, the option to use a track's opacity to represent mapping quality or any integer score (e.g. read coverage).

-The sequenceTubeMap server can be started with:
+The Sequence Tube Map server can be started with:

 ```sh
 docker run  -it -m 6g -p 3210:3000 -v `pwd`:/data INSERT_DOCKER_IMAGE_HERE